12 Journalists Have Been Killed In Mexico This Year, The World's Highest Toll

 Among the latest four reporters killed, two had reportedly sought help under Mexico's journalist protection program, which was created in 2012 to aid threatened reporters.

-Sara Lidia Mendiola, who runs a legal advocacy organization for journalists, Propuesta Cívica, says the protection program is insufficient.
+Sara Lidia Mendiola, who runs a legal advocacy organization for journalists called Propuesta Cívica, says the protection program is insufficient.
 "In the current climate of violence taking over the country, it isn't enough," she says.

-Homicide rates in Mexico have hit record levels, averaging nearly 100 murders a day from January through June, according to official data.
+Homicide rates in Mexico have hit record levels, averaging nearly 100 a day from January through June, according to official data.
 Most are never solved.

 "As long as there is not a credible fight against impunity these murders against journalists are not going to stop," Mendiola says.
-She says an estimated 99% of all journalist murder cases go unpunished.
+She says an estimated 99% of all journalist homicide cases go unpunished.

 Mexico's President Andrés Manuel López Obrador promised to combat violence against journalists and all citizens when he came into office last December.
-But press advocates says he's made no progress and may be making the situation worse.
+But press advocates says he has made no progress and may be making the situation worse.

 Every weekday at 7 a.m., López Obrador gives a news conference that can run over two hours.
 Occasionally the briefings turn into sparring matches between the president and journalists.